-In total there are four BASE500 bezels and here is a quick easy method to identify if the watch you are inspecting has the correct bezel.
+In total there are four BASE500 bezels but only two fitted up to 1978, and here is a quick easy method to identify for certain if the watch you are inspecting has the correct bezel.

-For the purposes of this site we are interested in two types of BASE500 bezel, and we need to make sure that a later bezel is not fitted.
+For the purposes of this site we are interested in only two types of BASE500 bezel, and we need to make sure that a later bezel is not fitted.
 As the value of post -69’s has risen, so has the importance of making sure the watches carry the correct bezel.
 There are two types of tall letter bezels – one of which is correct for watches up to -78 and the other that is too late for us.
-In the past this did not affect the value but that has now changed, and so then must I.
+It is essential now on these later watches to check the bezel is period correct.

-Once again we are looking for small differences in font that someone new to Speedmasters might shake thier head wondering at the fuss, but these small differences can change the value by thousands – so it matters!
+Once again we are looking for small differences in font that someone new to Speedmasters might shake their head wondering at the fuss, but these small differences can change the value by thousands – so it matters.

 In three steps we can quickly and accurately identify the bezel :